Huawei Cloud Deployment Manual

 CCE | Standard Managed Cluster Edition | Standard Managed Cluster Edition | 1 | Version: 1.23 |

-CCE Node Pool | 4C8G (single system disk 80GB) | 8C16G (single system disk 120GB) | 4 | Deployed in Huawei Cloud CCE managed cluster |
+CCE Node Pool | 4C8G (Single system disk 80GB) | 8C16G (Single system disk 120GB) | 4 | Deploy Huawei Cloud CCE managed cluster |

-2C4G (single system disk 80GB) | 4C8G (single system disk 120GB) | 2 | Deploy Dataway | |
+2C4G (Single system disk 80GB) | 4C8G (Single system disk 120GB) | 2 | Deploy Dataway | |

 NAT Gateway | Small NAT Gateway | Small NAT Gateway | 1 | Used for outbound traffic from the CCE cluster |

-ELB | Shared Type | Shared Type | 1 | Placed before Kubernetes Ingress |
+ELB | Shared type | Shared type | 1 | Positioned before Kubernetes Ingress |

-RDS | 2C4G 50GB | 4C8G 100GB (master-slave) | 1 | MySQL 8.0 |
+RDS | 2C4G 50GB | 4C8G 100GB (Master-Slave) | 1 | MySQL 8.0 |

-Redis | 4GB | 8GB (standard master-slave edition with dual replicas) | 1 | Version: 6.0 |
+Redis | 4G | 8G (Standard Master-Slave Dual Replica) | 1 | Version: 6.0 |

-TDengine | InfluxDB | 4C16G 300GB | 8C32G 500GB (cluster edition) | 1 | TDengine (self-built) Version: 2.6+ InfluxDB Version: 1.7.x |
+TDengine | InfluxDB | 4C16G 300GB | 8C32G 500GB (Cluster Edition) | 1 | TDengine (Self-built) Version: 2.6+ InfluxDB Version: 1.7.x |

-Elasticsearch | OpenSearch | 4C16G 1TB (single node) | 16C64G 2TB (3 nodes) | 1 | Elasticsearch Version: 7.10.2 OpenSearch (self-built) Version: 2.3 |
+Elasticsearch|OpenSearch | 4C16G 1TB (Single node) | 16C64G 2TB (3 nodes) | 1 | Elasticsearch Version: 7.10.2 OpenSearch (Self-built) Version: 2.3 |

-Domain Name | - | - | 1 | The main domain must be registered, with 8 subdomains under one main domain |
+Domain Name | - | - | 1 | The main domain must be registered; eight subdomains under one main domain are required |

 SSL Certificate | Wildcard domain certificate | Wildcard domain certificate | 1 | - |